 A cross reference listing can be very useful for locating where program variables are set and used, and is also handy for determining unused variable names when allocating new ones.

 An optional extra 'Function Map' can also be produced, showing where in the program functions and subroutines are defined, and where they are referenced.
 This map is only a part of the main report, however it displays the data in the same order that it occurs in the program being analysed.

-There is an option to process a subset of the script (Get script subset).
+There is an option to process a subset of the script; 'Get script subset'.
 When prompted, enter the starting and ending line numbers separated by a space.
 This facility can be used to analyse a self-contained portion of a script, such as a function definition.

 A particular set of options plus setup can be saved as the default, and a different set of options can be saved for each script to be processed, if necessary.

-As well, a different default set of options plus setup can be saved for a general subset-type report (select 'Get script subset' with any line numbers first), and yet another set of subset-type options can also be saved per script.
+As well, a different default set of options plus setup can be saved for a general subset-type report (select 'Get script subset' with any line numbers first), and yet another set of subset-type options can also be saved for the currently selected script.

 The type of default options in use is shown between hyphens in the title bar at the top of the window.

 Any script options previously saved may be erased - click on the 'Update...' checkbox to see the different saving and erasing options.
-To access the subset-type defaults, first select 'Get script subset' (with any line numbers), then the 'Update...' checkbox and button will process the subset-type defaults.
+To access the subset-type defaults for the currently selected script, first select 'Get script subset' (with any line numbers), then the 'Update...' checkbox and button will process the subset-type defaults.